The ITensor Software Library for Tensor Network Calculations: Index Objects

 Tags can serve multiple purposes: helping to identify Index objects when printing them; collecting subsets of indices sharing a common tag or tags; and preventing certain Index pairs from contracting with each other.
 This last use of tags extends the rule for Index comparisons: for Index objects to compare equal they must have the same tags as well as the same id number.

 As discussed in the previous section, one other way to prevent Index objects from comparing equal is to change their \emph{prime level}.
-Every Index carries an integer prime level which defaults to zero.
+Every Index carries an integer prime level which defaults to zero. \begin{jlcodeblock} i = Index(2,"i") @show plev(i) # plev(i) = 0 \end{jlcodeblock}